A Journey: Dennis Beats AML Leukemia

 To recall that first near-death experience of Dennis’ … the good Lord told him … “Go back, my son … your calling is on Earth, not in Heaven”.
 The second time … Dennis was spoken to again … He said ”I will heal you completely … you believe in me”.
 Bone marrow was taken and tested … he was in remission.
 And 32 days after being admitted, Dennis was sent home.
 It was the night before Christmas Eve.That was 1987.

 Germs can’t be shut out and infections prove to be of great danger to leukemia patients.
-One time, Dennis landed back in the hospital was because of his body’s lack of ability to fight off infections.
+One of the times Dennis landed back in the hospital was because of his body’s lack of ability to fight off infections.
 His body also had difficulty controlling temperature.
 He’d have chills so we’d try heat.
 Then he’d have fevers so we’d try ice packs.
 And always, the night sweats.
-Until his body re-adjusted, we seem to be playing a version of musical chairs: musical beds.
+Until his body re-adjusted, we seem to be playing a version of musical chairs … musical beds.

 Another time Dennis’ fever was particularly high and wouldn’t break, so he was re-admitted.
 Dennis sent me home for a little break but then the hospital called for me to come back.
 They wanted me to be there before they administered a certain antibiotic.
 I was told they preferred family to be there, since this antibiotic sometimes is known to give cardiac problems!
-Later I learned it was called amphaterrecin, an old reliable antibiotic that fell out of favor because of its roughness.
-Nurses have nicknamed it “ampha-terrible” but it is known “to do the trick” and it did, thank God.
-(The nurses told me that night he had a record fever, 106.1!)
+Later I learned it was called Amphaterecin, an old reliable antibiotic that fell out of favor … because of its roughness.
+Nurses have nicknamed it “Ampha-Terrible” but it is known “to do the trick” and it did, thank God.
+(The nurses told me that night …he had a record fever, 106.1!)

 I think that was the night of the BIG shake.
 Shakes were his body’s reaction to transfusions of blood platelets.
 After some of them, he’d joke about rock’n’rollin’ through it.
-But, not so funny one time when we witnessed him being packed in ice again and nurses readied a machine for a “code blue”.
+But, not so funny was the one time we witnessed him being packed in ice again.
+The nurses readied a machine for a “code blue”.
 Then just as he shook so much he seemed to be ready to levitate off the bed, he calmly told us all not to worry and to remember he was made a promise to be healed.

 Another harried rush to the emergency room (for transfusions) was when his blood wouldn’t clot properly.
-That night, divine discernment again led me.
+That night, Divine discernment again led me.
 This time it was to come home to find him bleeding profusely.
 To explain, Dennis insisted he was well enough to be left alone and that I should go to where his dear friend B.B.King was performing.
 The blues legend, who offered to serve as a father figure to Dennis always preferred to visit with us, in person.
-For the past twenty years, he would always send for us to come to where he was touring and/or performing.
-Well, he happened to be at the Front Row Theatre where we knew everyone and so Dennis said it “would be an easy in, an easy out” and to just “Go!”
-Reluctantly, I left.
-After visiting B.B. at the Front Row, backstage manager and driver Jim Kendzierski pulled up the limo and all of a sudden WE HAD THIS TERRIBLE FEELING TO GET BACK TO DENNIS.
-Being as it was so late and no one was on the road, we sped all the way in the limo.
-We got there quickly and safely but only to find he had been bleeding profusely all the time I was away!
-Another race to the hospital, this time a bloody one that landed him in intensive care for 3 days.
-(All those days the dear Palmerios stayed with me in the solarium outside his room.)
-Once stabilized he again remained in reverse isolation.
+For the past twenty years, he would always send for us to come to where he was performing … often on the road.
+Well, this road trour brought him close to us.
+He happened to be at the Front Row Theatre where we knew everyone.
+So Dennis said, “It’ll be an easy in, an easy out” … and that I should … “Just go!”
+Reluctantly, I left home.
+After visiting B.B. at the Front Row, backstage manager and driver Jim Kendzierski pulled up the limo and all of a sudden … WE HAD THIS TERRIBLE FEELING TO GET BACK TO DENNIS.
+We jumped into the limo.
+Being as it was so late and no one was on the road, we sped all the way.
+We got home to Solon quickly and safely.
+But only to find he had been bleeding profusely … all the time I was away!
+Another race to the hospital, this time a bloody one that landed him in the Intensive Care Unit for 3 days.
+(All those days the dear Palmerios stayed with me in the Solarium.
+Once stabilized he again remained in Reverse Isolation.

-On the subject of isolation: it is said that an only child will learn to live in the room of his mind and for Dennis that skill came to again serve him well.
+On the subject of isolation: It is said that an only child will learn to live in the room of his mind.
+For Dennis that skill came to again serve him well.
 But, was Dennis ever really alone?
-Perhaps another time I will write of the tales told me of how Dennis and I came to mind in either thought or in the dreams of many different people.
+Perhaps another time I will write of the tales told me … of how Dennis and I came to mind … in either thought or in the dreams … of many different people.

 Years passed but I never forgot and I often wondered what happened to “that lady, Alma”.
-Then during the summer of 1998, the mayor of Eastlake stopped Dennis and me, as we were walking around their new classic car cruise that had just begun the previous week.
+Then during the summer of 1998, the mayor of Eastlake stopped Dennis and me, as we were walking around their new Classic Car Cruise that had just begun the previous week.
 Mayor Dan DiLiberto said to Dennis, “I understand that you have a band and that if I had you play here you would draw more cruisers.”
 Dennis asked who told him that?
-He answered “Alma”.
+He answered with the name of “Alma”.

-Neither Dennis nor myself made the connection that this classic car cruiser named Alma was one and the same.
+Neither Dennis nor myself made the connection that this classic car cruiser named Alma … was one and the same.
 Dennis played for the whole summer there at that cruise and still we didn’t make the connection.
-The crazier part of the story is that because we both got recruited to sell raffle tickets (she as an officer of the car club and me being with the band) we often shared the same picnic table!
+The crazier part of the story is that we both got recruited by Mayor D to sell raffle tickets.
+Because she was an officer of the car club and me being with the band … we often shared the same picnic table.
 There we were weekly sharing space, food, friends and always bopping to the beat of the band.
 But never, ever did we figure out we knew one another before.
 Not until spring of ’99.
-That’s when she called.
+That’s when she called us with the following info.

 I figured out why I had a mental block about Alma.
 Up and until meeting this Alma, I never knew anybody else with that name except for someone from high school.
-So whenever I wondered about Alma-the-nurse, my brain kept recalling Alma-the-classmate.
-But, that day when I heard Alma-the-cruiser’s voice on our answering machine, it was like the scales were removed from my eyes.
-I could see her face clearly as the woman who stuck her head out the receptionist window and said to Dennis, “Oh, you must be the patient.
+So whenever I wondered about … Alma-the-nurse, my brain kept recalling … Alma-the-classmate (from John Adams High).
+But, that day when I heard … Alma-the-cruiser’s voice on our answering machine?
+My ears became unclogged.
+My brain pulled from it’s back burners to the front ones … the memory.
+Scales from my eyes were removed enough for me to see her face.
+It was clearly the face of the woman who stuck her head out the receptionist window.
+The above-mentioned nurse … to repeat … the one who said to Dennis, “Oh, you must be the patient.
 You don’t look so good!”
 And my ears seemed to become unplugged because there was that voice.
 The one that quipped in retort to Dennis’ saying, “I don’t feel so good either” when she said that shocking comment, “Well, you ain’t dead yet!”
 It shows you that the Lord can use anybody in any way He chooses.
+To mind again comes that saying, “What awesome God we serve!”

 Determination to make his playing engagements gave Dennis quick and clear thinking when it came time to make one hard choice.
 It was back when Dennis decided to take the option of a round of what they called “consolidation chemos”.
 A treatment that was used to “blow out the bone marrow so as to insure there would not be a missed cancer cell hidden somewhere”, was how it was explained to us.
 We both felt confident spiritually and we felt success would come if the good Lord willed it.
 He did.
 We were blessed.
 Dennis made it (and all the dates on that calendar).
 Talk about a musical mindset.